vippsas/vipps-report-api/api-guide/settlement.md

   subject to the Merchant's agreement with Vipps MobilePay.
 Once the payout is scheduled the money is gone from the ledger balance.

-Above only the total fees for the settlement period are included.
+Above, only the total fees for the settlement period are included.
-If you require further specification of the fees charged these are available on a separate endpoint `.../fees`.
+If you require further specification of the fees charged, these are available on a separate endpoint `.../fees`.
 Continuing on the example above, this may be the result of a call to `GET:https://api.vipps.no/report/v2/ledgers/12345/fees/dates/2022-10-01`: